gustafe/UnofficialFreenodeFAQ/templates/faq.md

 Most projects should have information on their respective websites on where their official IRC networks are located.

-As of 2021-07-02, the following channels from the [top 20 list](https://netsplit.de/channels/?net=freenode) (and selected others) have official statements concerning their IRC channels.
+As of 2 Jul 2021, the following channels from the [top 20 list](https://netsplit.de/channels/?net=freenode) (and selected others) have official statements concerning their IRC channels.

 * `#archlinux` - [Arch IRC channels](https://wiki.archlinux.org/title/Arch_IRC_channels)